ayansengupta/IITGN_Brain_Imaging_Methods/Miscellaneous_Tutorials/HeuDiConv_setup.md

+# HeuDiConv setup

-# Check whether you have heudiconv environment setup.
+1. Check whether you have heudiconv environment setup.

 ```